alexaandru/vali/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/alexaandru/vali.svg)](https://pkg.go.dev/github.com/alexaandru/vali)
 [![Socket.dev](https://socket.dev/api/badge/go/package/github.com/alexaandru/vali)](https://socket.dev/go/package/github.com/alexaandru/vali)

-**Vali**, a purposefully tiny validator. 🔋🔋🔋 are not included, but there are recipes on how to make them ☺️.
+**Vali**, a purposefully tiny validator.
+Some 🔋🔋🔋 included, plus recipes on how to make more of them ☺️.

 ## Description

-**Vali** aims for the most things you could do with the least amount of checks, therefore it has a minimal [set of checks](#available-checks) and an easy way to add your own checks, see the [example](example_test.go) and [vali_test.go](vali_test.go) files.
+**Vali** aims for the most things you could do with a minimal set of checks, therefore it has a small [set of checks](#available-checks) and an easy way to add your own checks, see the [example](example_test.go) and [vali_test.go](vali_test.go) files.